BrianPin/brianpin.github.io/_posts/2017-05-27-bounded-concurrent-msg-queue-in-java.markdown

 3. I made quite a few bugs in the **readIndex** and **writeIndex** manipulation.
 It is very easy to make some bug when manipulating these two little guys.

 4. I still don't know why when I made the `Callable<Void>` list, I have to `return null;`.
 In Java 8, is it because Callable<Void>?

+5. Most of examples I can find on the web are implementing some consumer and produce thread.
+I ignore all that and using a Java 8 style.
+I believe this is something new.
+Also most of the examples you can find are not using **read pointer/index** and **write pointer/index**.
+This feature is also unique on the web.

+6. Actually there is a hierarchy of Java built-in classes and interfaces in the util.concurrent module.
+___
+interfaces `BlockingQueue<E>`, `ConcurrentMap<K, V>`

+classes `ArrayBlockingQueue`, `DelayQueue`, `ConcurrentHashMap<K, V>`, and `ConcurrentSkipList<K, V>`

+---